-The cost of translation services is a huge deciding factor in language vendor selection, but it shouldn’t be the only one—or even the most important.
+The cost of global content services is a huge deciding factor in vendor selection, but it shouldn’t be the only one.
+Here are 5 questions to ask first.

 Subscribe to our blog

 The cost of global content solutions is a crucial deciding factor for businesses.
 While it's vital to find a partner who balances cost with quality, it isn't an easy task.